How to Prepare for the MEXT Scholarship Interview (Embassy)

 Interview Panel Members

 In past examples, I have heard of a Buddhist studies professor being on a panel for an applicant in policy studies and a mechanical engineering professor being on the panel for a software engineering applicant.
+On the other hand, I have heard stories of applicants who found that their previous advisor was the expert professor on the panel!

 This means that you should plan to avoid deep, technical discussions of your research.
 Instead, you want to be able to communicate the purpose, desired outcomes, and importance of your research to someone outside of your field.
 Keep that in mind as you practice your interview questions.